dotdwebo/dotdwebo/README.md

   - TailwindCSS (https://tailwindcss.com), and
   - ReactJS (https://reactjs.org).
 ***
-### 👯 I’m looking to collaborate on building an experimental economics system where everyone can build a permissionless space to work together without depending on centralized authority.
-(It can be an idea or concept, algorithm, flowchart, or code)
+### 👯 I’m looking to collaborate on:
+building an experimental economics system where everyone can build a permissionless space to work together without depending on centralized authority.
+It can be:
+- an idea,
+- a concept,
+- algorithms,
+- flowcharts, or
+- codes
 ***
 ### 💬 My hobbies:
   - illustrating,